seriema/angular-apimock/CONTRIBUTING.md

 Run `grunt test` in-between commits to check JS style and the code is working.

 Always run `grunt` before a commit as it runs `grunt test` and builds the distributions files.
+Use `npm run debug` to run Karma tests in debug mode using Chrome.

 Never commit if `grunt` gives an error!